 *Tchaikovsky: Capriccio Italien - Anatole Fistoulari

 *Tchaikovsky: Marche Slave (Slavomic March) - Karl Rucht

 *Tchaikovsky: Serenade for Strings - H. Charlier

 *Weber: Invitation to the Dance - Otto Matzerath

 could probably also have been made for the release on Remington

 of the 2nd Violin Concerto of J.S.
 Bach played by then 23 year

 be a member of Karajan's Berlin Philharmonic Orchestra.
 She

 could have been the first woman in that famous sound body (Klangkörper)

 but conductor, management and members wanted to keep the Berliner

 coupled with Brandenburg Concerto No. 4 performed by the RIAS

-Symphony Orchestra conducted by Wolfgang Sawallisch - Bertelsmann
+Symphony Orchestra conducted by Wolfgang Sawallisch.

+RIAS Symphony Orchestra.
 Conductor Hanuschke recorded also Georg

 Wassermusik which was released later on Classique 13 160G (10").

 And there is also no Remington disc of Beethoven's Symphony

 which was released in Germany on a Tefi cassette.
 This recording

 - which should replace the Viennese disc with "conductor

 X" - was made at the time of Lucia di Lammermoor and of

-music by American composers Brant, Glanville-Hicks, etc..
+music by American composers Brant, Glanville-Hicks, etc.

 It is likely that several tapes with these recordings - which were

 practically all supervised by Laszlo Halasz (in many cases together

-with Don Gabor) were taken back to the US or were shipped to Don Gabor's headquarters in New York but were
+with Don Gabor) were taken back to the US or were shipped to Don Gabor's

-not issued on record after the verdict and were not discovered by Tom Null when
+of the court.
+They probably were not discovered by Tom Null when he

-As is printed on many a cover of the
+is printed on many a cover of the

 Varèse-Sarabande Remington Series,